OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

     $ mamba create -n peaktools_env

+*Note that you could do `conda create -n deeptools_env` here to do exactly the same thing - but we are going to use mamba to do 'search', 'install' and 'create' commands as it is much quicker*

-Check list of environments we have
+Check it your environment list again

     $ conda env list

-*Note that you could do 'conda create -n deeptools_env' here to do exactly the same thing - but we are going to use mamba to do 'search', 'install' and 'create' commands as it is much quicker*

-**2) To move into the `peaktools_env` environment and use the tools you need to 'activate' it**
+**5) To move into the `peaktools_env` environment and use the tools you need to 'activate' it**

     $ conda activate peaktools_env

-**3) Now you are in the peaktools_env you can install deeptools & macs2 **
+**6) Now you are in the peaktools_env you can install deeptools & macs2 **

     $ mamba install deeptools
     $ mamba install macs2

-**4) Check these tools work by accessing thier --help functions **
+**7) Check these tools work by accessing thier --help functions **

     $ macs2 --help
     $ deeptools --help